7 Foundational, Insight-Led Customer Journeys for Every Lifecycle Stage

 Often, marketers miss the opportunity to re-engage these customers before they’ve lapsed because they’re operating in siloed, channel-centric businesses where those in charge of email and those in charge of paid social are disconnected, uncommunicative, and using different data to inform their campaigns.

-By using a CDP to connect, standardise, and enrich your data into a single view of the customer and then making that data available to every team, you can orchestrate omnichannel customer experiences that re-engage customers who might’ve otherwise been lost forever.
+By using a CDP to connect, standardize, and enrich your data into a single view of the customer and then making that data available to every team, you can orchestrate omnichannel customer experiences that re-engage customers who might’ve otherwise been lost forever.

 6. Lapsed customer reactivation